Embassy of the United States, Canberra: Gate-crashing incident of 2013

 On 10 July 2013, Adrian Richardson from Queensland checked out of an adult mental health facility and drove slowly around the US Embassy at about 6:00 pm.
 Soon after, he switched off his headlights, revved his engine, and crashed his car into the US Embassy's gates, causing A$15,000 of damage.
 Canberra's bomb unit responded to the attack, along with police, ambulance, fire, and rescue crews.
 Roads were also closed around the embassy.

 A mental health assessment was ordered by a court, and Richardson was charged with damaging the premises of an internationally protected person.
 He gave multiple reasons for his actions, including being a journalist seeking a visa, and being the victim of a Chinese plot.
 Richardson was placed on psychiatric order for three years after being diagnosed with a psychotic illness and pleading not guilty by mental impairment.

 Ambassadors

-Caroline Kennedy is the current United States Ambassador to Australia.
+Erika Olson is the current United States Ambassador to Australia.